Rachael Molyneux, Member of PCMA’s 20 in Their Twenties 2024 Class

 This year, PCMA’s 20 in Their Twenties program honors exceptional young leaders in the business events industry.
-Class of 2024 member Rachael Molyneux, International Conference Bidding Manager at Liverpool Convention Bureau, shares her thoughts about never feeling intimidated by not having all the answers, but instead embrace the opportunities to learn and grow.
+Class of 2024 member Shamera Stewart, MBA, CMP, DES, Senior Consultant, Events and Operations, at CarMax, shares how she got into the events industry, the role of digital events have to play now, and what opportunities lie ahead for business events professionals.

 What’s the best piece of career advice you’ve gotten?